 The History of Chinese Animation (volume 1), edited by Sun Lijun.
 Routledge, 2022.
 326pp.

-Sun Lijun’s edited book The History of Chinese Animation, volume I, is a readable and analytical lengthy study of the artistry, commercial and technical aspects of Chinese animation.
+By Thomas William Whyke and Joaquin Lopez-Mugica Sun Lijun’s edited book The History of Chinese Animation, volume I, is a readable and analytical lengthy study of the artistry, commercial and technical aspects of Chinese animation.
 It constitutes one of the standout contributions to the English language scholarly field on the subject matter.
-The long-standing development of aesthetic imagination in the past 50-odd years … Continue reading The History of Chinese Animation (volume 1), edited by Sun Lijun.
+The long-standing development of … Continue reading The History of Chinese Animation (volume 1), edited by Sun Lijun.
 Routledge, 2022.
 326pp.

 The Father on the Moon (Yueqiu shang de fuqin), by Hu Xiaojiang.
 Guangzhou: Huacheng, 2021.